autarch/blog.urth.org/content/posts/2022-04-19-software-job-search-2022-retrospective-coding-challenges.md

 At the very least, I'd like to see more companies offer candidates a choice of environments.
 Of all the companies I interviewed with, only OneSignal _didn't only_ use CoderPad (or Google's internal thing).
-For one of the challenges we used CoderPad, and then for the other, I shared my screen.
+For one of the challenges we used CoderPad, and then for the other I shared my screen.
 This was slightly awkward since I was using Zoom's in-browser version, but its screen sharing is broken if you try to share your whole screen[^1], but I needed to share multiple apps (Emacs and a terminal), so I had to quickly install the Zoom